tact-lang/pitaya/docs/SPECIFICATION.md

 - Physical file copying with `--no-hardlinks` prevents inode-level interference
 - Branch imports happen after container exits, eliminating concurrent access

-Public event path policy (normative): Public events MUST NOT include absolute host paths or host workspace paths.
+Public event path policy: Public events MUST NOT include absolute host paths or host workspace paths.
 Run‑relative log paths under `logs/<run_id>/` are allowed (e.g., `final_message_path`).

-These measures provide reasonable security without enterprise complexity.
-We're protecting against accidents and basic isolation violations, not nation-state attackers.
-The complete workspace isolation is the key defense - containers literally cannot access the host repository or other instances' work.
+These measures provide strong isolation without enterprise complexity and protect against accidents and basic isolation violations.
+Complete workspace isolation is the key defense—containers have no access to the host repository or other instances' work.

 ## 6.4 Resource Management

 Resource management keeps things simple and functional:

 **Parallel Task Limit**: Single configuration value `max_parallel_tasks` (default adaptive: `max(2, min(20, floor(host_cpu / runner.container_cpu)))`).
 Prevents system overload and API rate limit issues.
-No complex scheduling or priorities - just a simple pool. (`max_parallel_instances` is supported as a deprecated alias and MUST log a one-time deprecation warning if used.)
+No complex scheduling or priorities; a simple pool is used. (`max_parallel_instances` is supported as a deprecated alias and MUST log a one-time deprecation warning if used.)
 A warning MUST be logged if the configured value oversubscribes the host.

 **Container Resources**: Fixed defaults that work well: